Together we can make a difference

 Research shows that quality mentoring greatly increases a young person’s confidence and ability to ask trusted adults for help.
 After being part of the Raise village, young people are empowered to be resilient, capable and connected and the adults in their lives are skilled to support them.

-Founder of Slice Avenue, Sharon Russell is excited to announce that in 2021 she has signed up to mentor a young person with Raise Foundation.
-Sharon would like to encourage others to sign up to be a mentor with Raise Foundation.
+Slice Avenue would like to encourage you to sign up to be a mentor with Raise Foundation.
 You can do this at https://raise.org.au/mentor

 Women's Community Shelters